 While it’s not a rewards or cashback card, Citi Simplicity does not charge late fees or assess a penalty interest rate if you miss a payment.
 It also keeps costs down by not charging an annual fee.
 That could make this card a keeper beyond the special introductory interest-free period.

-Keep in mind that while balance transfers do not incur interest during the promotional period, they do have a $5 or 3 percent fee, whichever is greater.
+Keep in mind that while balance transfers do not incur interest during the promotional period, they do have a balance transfer fee.

 VentureOne Is a Zero Interest Credit Card That Earns Free Travel